Questions to ask BEFORE you submit your story or art

 - How do publishers place books with bookstores, libraries and online retailers?

 Children’s publishing is more competitive than it has ever been, and to be successful you will need to learn as much as you can about the business.
-There is a lot of good information on the Internet (see links below) but if you’re more inclined to devote a focused weekend to learning, think about taking the Crash Course in Children’s Publishing.
+There is a lot of good information on the Internet but if you’re more inclined to devote some focused time to learning, think about taking the Crash Course in Children’s Publishing.
 The industry veterans on our faculty will give you a comprehensive look at the industry and suggest best practices for beginning authors and illustrators.

 Posted on: June 17, 2014